ted-mundy/moviers/docs/ROADMAP.md

 - `height` - An optional integer that will set the height of the video.

 Again, this is all subject to change.
 Take for example `x` and `y` values which should change as the video plays.
 The clips should have functions which get these values on a per-frame basis.
+This can come later, though.

 ### Rendering